 Platform & Usability

-This should begin with the initial set up process in terms of registering and depositing funds.
+This should begin with the initial setup process in terms of registering and depositing funds.
 Then, the ETF broker should make it simple to browse the many assets that it offers.
 This is usually broken down by the asset class – e.g. ETFs, stocks, bonds.
-The best UK ETF brokers also offer a search facility.

 This allows you to search for the specific ETF that you wish to invest in without needing to browse hundreds of options.
 You then need to look at the actual investment process.
 You won’t want to go with an ETF broker that offers too many bells and whistles if you are a novice.
 Instead, the likes of eToro simply ask you to enter your stake – and that’s it, the investment process is complete.